3 Best Practices For The Ambitious Agile Delivery Lead

 Of course, you can learn these skills in training courses, but you will probably get the best experience in practice!

-The next graphic leads well into our next section – One-to-One Meetings.
+The next graphic leads nicely into our next section - one-on-one meetings.

 One on one meetings - how useful